Gravitational-wave bursts from spin-precessing black holes in binary systems: Conclusions

-{\it Conclusions and perspectives.} The GWs directly from precessing black hole in binary system usually are too weak to be detected by LIGO.
-However, if such kind of source locates as close as few hundred Mpc, and is the merger of two comparatively massive black hole ($m_{1,2} \gtrsim 50 M_\odot$) with large spin precession and comparable mass-ratio, the the precessing signals would be expected to detectable for the current ground detectors.
-For example, as shown in Table~\ref{SNR}, if the source is coalescence of equal-mass black holes($m1=m2=100M_\odot$) with extreme spin($\chi=0.9$), we obtain the SNR is 22.6 for LIGO.
+The GWs directly from precessing black hole in binary system usually are too weak to be detected by Advanced LIGO.
+However, if this type of source is within a few hundred Mpc, and if it is the merger of two relatively massive black holes ($m_{1,2} \gtrsim 50 M_\odot$) with large spin precession and a comparable mass-ratio, then the precession's signals should be detectable by current ground-based detectors.
+For example, as shown in Table~\ref{SNR}, if the source is coalescence of equal-mass black holes($m1=m2=80M_\odot$) with extreme spin($\chi=0.9$), we obtain the SNR is 17.4 for Advanced LIGO.
 For the third generation detectors like ET, this kind of GWs would be detected more easily.
+Further more, due the significantly different chirp property, this kind of GWs can be easily distinguished from the main inspiral signal in the data.

 Considering that the nature of this kind of precessing waveforms comes from the inertia moments of spinning black hole, then the inertia and quadrupole of BH will directly decide the strength of waveforms.
-However, the degeneration still exists, the spin magnitude, precession frequncy, angel and so on also influence the waveform stain.
+However, the degeneration still exists, the spin magnitude, precession frequency, angle and so on also influence the waveform strain.
 Fortunately the degeneration could be broken, if we combine the inspiral signals.
-Then one can measure the $I_3 - I_1$ which is determined by the structure of the rotating black holes from the precessing signals.
+Then one can measure the $I_3 - I_1$ which is determined by the structure of the rotating black holes from the precession's signals.

 In GR, the astrophysical BH should be described by the Kerr solution, which only has two parameters: mass and angular momentum.
-The quadrupole moment will be determined by $M, ~a$ uniquely.
-In principle the quadrupole decides the form of precessing waveforms.
+The quadrupole moment will be determined by $M, ~\chi$ uniquely.
+In principle, the quadrupole decides the form of precession's waveforms.
 However, alternative gravity theories may predict hairy black holes, i.e., at least one more parameter will be introduced to give quadrupoles.
-From precession GWs, in principle one can directly measure the quadrupole, in other words, the no-hair theorem will be tested.
-This makes that the this kind of signals could be a unique tool to reveal the instinct structure of black holes.
+From precession's GWs, in principle one can directly measure the quadrupole, in other words, the no-hair theorem will be tested.
+This means that this kind of signals could be a unique tool to reveal the instinct structure of black holes.